 You don’t have to go into this cold turkey.
 “Try a step-by-step approach to let the skin recover”, Dr. Murad suggests.
 Try a few days per week without foundation until your skin improves and you feel confident enough to go the full seven days.
 Weekends, hibernation days or holidays are a great time to start if you’re self-conscious.

-If your skin is really playing up or you’re just not ready to bare all, start with CC cream or tinted moisturiser and go from there.
+If your skin is really playing up or you’re just not ready to bare all, start with tinted moisturiser and go from there.
 A personal favourite is Laura Mercier's Tinted Moisturiser.
 It comes in a range of shades, divided into cool and warm undertones, and is so lightweight you’ll forget you’re wearing anything at all.
 As her cult Secret Camouflage proves, the brand doesn’t scrimp on decent coverage, and this base skirts around all manner of sins without caking.
-Another good one is Dr. Dennis Gross Skincare’s Instant Radiance, which contains SPF 40, makes tired complexions zing and adds a glow that doesn’t veer into glittery.
+Our Beauty Editor also recommends the YSL NU Bare Look Skin Tint ("I've received countless compliments on my skin") and the Fenty Beauty Eaze Drop Blurring Skin Tint for the sheer amount of shade choice.

 While we’re on the topic of SPF: most of us rely on our foundation having SPF built in, but this mustn't be an afterthought once you’ve stopped wearing base.
 “You may find your skin improves dramatically when you stop using foundation, but don’t compromise on sun protection”, Dr. Murad warns.
 I’ve been using the brand’s silky-smooth skin-blurring Invisiblur Perfecting Shield SPF 30, which acts as a pore-reducing primer as well as sun protection.
-Alternatively, Bliss’ Triple Oxygen Ultimate Protection UV Moisturiser with SPF 30 is a non-greasy, super-lightweight hydration hit.
+Alternatively, the Heliocare 360 Gel Oil-Free SPF50, is touted as one of the best on the market for being non-greasy and super-lightweight, or The Inkey List's SPF 30 Daily Sunscreen for a budget-friendly alternative.

 Don’t worry about the bad days